Answer:

 Therefore, soft materials are paramount as they offer both unparalleled comfort and better sound.

-Additionally, it’s vital to consider the thickness of the ear pads.
+Additionally, it’s crucial to consider the thickness of the ear pads.
 The greater the cushioning, the less heavy it will seem.
-Therefore, opt for a gentle fabric and an abundance of it for your ear pads.
+Therefore, opt for a soft fabric and an abundance of it for your ear pads.

 Target Audience